-This section discusses difficulties that people sometimes have with the ServSwitch Brand CAT5 KVM Extender for Sun, and suggests possible remedies.
+This section discusses difficulties that people sometimes have with the ServSwitchTM Brand CAT5 KVM/Serial Extender, and suggests possible remedies.
 If the recommended actions don't help, if you don't see your problem here, or if your problem keeps recurring, call Black Box Technical Support as directed in Section 8.3.